How much bias is in your forecast? — Logística ExpertLogística Expert

 Combination Methods

-⚠️Key distinction: Qualitative methods lack scientific precision but are NOT inferior — they are the right tool when there is no historical data, volatility is high, or when launching a new product with no comparable history.
+⚠️Key distinction: Qualitative methods depend more on human judgment and have lower statistical reproducibility — but they are the right tool when historical data is absent, volatility is high, or when launching a new product.